Multi-level marketing programs involve the sales of products or services through various levels of distributors.

 Pyramid schemes make their money by recruiting other people to invest.
 If there is a product or service, it is incidental to the recruiting effort.
 Pyramid schemes always collapse with only the promoters and/or the very first investors making any money.

-Multi-Level Marketing Tips
+Multi-Level Marketing Fraud Warning Signs

 - Beware of plans that ask distributors to spend money on high-priced inventory.